The One Coat Style That Works on Everyone (Yes, Really)

 Fall: Classic Layering Territory

 Fall represents the trench coat's natural habitat.
-Layer it over chunky knits, long-sleeve basics, or even light sweaters.
+Layer it over chunky knits, long-sleeve basics, or light sweaters.
 The coat works with boots, loafers, or sneakers depending on the occasion.
 Belt it for definition or leave it open over monochromatic outfits for an effortless elongated line.
+The sophisticated fall color palette — camel, forest green, burgundy — pairs naturally with the trench's own warm neutrals.

 Winter: Layering Under Heavier Coats

 In truly cold climates, the trench serves as a polished mid-layer under wool coats or puffers.
-This approach might seem excessive, but it allows you to remove the outer layer indoors while still looking put-together.
+This approach allows you to remove the outer layer indoors while still looking put-together.
 Alternatively, use the trench alone on milder winter days or layer heavy knits underneath when temperatures hover around freezing.

 Investment vs. Budget: Where to Splurge and Where to Save